thunderbird/webext-docs/index.rst

   This is the documentation for the upcoming Manifest v3 specification.
 It has not yet been finalized and will change in the future.
-Feel free to test and explore what changes will be needed for your extension to run under Manifest v3, but do not release or distribute them yet.
+Feel free to test and explore what changes will be needed for your extensions to run under Manifest v3, but do not release or distribute them yet.
 We aim to finalize the specification with the release of Thunderbird 115.

 ==========================================